DVSB/sphinx_rtd_theme/README.rst

 Currently the build runs only on linux.
 Dependencies are:
 * Python 3
-* npm
+* Node.js
 * todo....

-If all dependencies are present, run from the project root ``python setup.py clean build_py``.
+If all dependencies are present, run from the project root ``python3 setup.py clean build_py``.

  The output is written to the directory ``sphinx_rtd_theme``